We’re in a MOVIE!

 Because we are itinerant users of land, we cannot currently certify as organic.
 We do, however, subscribe to a similar standard of growing practices.
 No chemical fertilizers, pesticides, or herbicides are used at our farm.
 In addition, we take measures to reduce our use of plastics and carbon more generally, which is something that organic certification does not require.
 The fact that vegetables are produced locally for the Vancouver market means that the carbon impact of transporting vegetables is greatly reduced.
 It also contributes to the skills, land preparation, and distribution systems that contribute to food security in our region.

 Sustainable, fresh, healthy vegetables should be a human right, but are increasingly out of reach for certain members of our community.
 What’s more, COVID-19 has meant that some people who are already food insecure are unable to stand in food bank line ups because they are immunocompromised.
 We believe that in addition to environmental sustainability, we also have a responsibility to community sustainability.
 That’s why Fractal Farm supports local non-profits, and asks that our CSA members do, too.
-This year, our CSA members have donated $1,250, and we have added another $1,000 in vegetables to the Britannia 55+ and Seniors Centre.
-By ensuring that all elders in our community have access to fresh sustainable vegetables, we are taking an important step towards democratizing sustainable food.
+This year, our CSA members have donated $2,125, and we have added another $2,125 in vegetables to our community partners.
+By ensuring that all people in our community have access to fresh sustainable vegetables, we are taking an important step towards democratizing sustainable food.